IanMarsh1/MarshManOS/README.md

 ================
 Please grade my main branch, and I put my lab questions in their own folder.

+Note: For project 3, I tried to use github copliot.
+I talk about my experience with it in the comments, but to summarize, it's alright.
+I spent way more time debugging than if I coded myself, so it is not a time saver.
+It did show me different ways to solve a problem, and that was cool, but overall, it was not worth paying for.

 2019 - 2021 Browser-based Operating System in TypeScript
 ========================================================